 Get the bus driver involved in the PBIS framework initiative.
 How?
 Kids love picking their own seats, so make that a reward.
 Ask the bus driver to label and save a couple of seats for your special students.

 Our recommendation: reserve the back row.
 Kids love it!

 11. Get down with a BBQ

 Host a PBIS reward BBQ complete with hot dogs and s’mores.
 After all, who doesn’t love a free dinner and an extra 30 minutes with peers and faculty?

 *Make sure to put this BBQ on your calendar and give students a warning and time limit for earning their spot.

 12. Book fair perk

-You’re probably more than familiar with Book Fairs, so why not have a PBIS reward where kids earn a set amount of credits toward purchasing a book from the fair?
+You’ve probably been to your fair share of Book Fairs, so why not have a PBIS reward where kids earn a set amount of credits toward purchasing a book from the fair?

 This reward strikes inner reading motivation, too.
 Score!

 13. Fidget spinner